bergesinstitute/graf-method/book-3-unit-2.md

 5. I prefer chocolate ice cream.
 6. She feels tired.
 7. I go to bed at 11 PM.
-8. You (formal, singular) dream every night.
+8. You (form., sing.) dream every night.
 9. I fall asleep on the sofa almost every day.
-10. You (formal, plural) return to your house at 6 PM.
+10. You (form., pl.) return to your house at 6 PM.
 11. She finds a dog in the park.
 12. He can run a lot.
 13. I fly to Canada with my wife.